nypesap/nypesap.github.io/docs/2020/faq.md

 ## 7. How much time does it take to implement the Fiori Apps' Usage and start collecting the usage records?

 You can set up and start using Fiori Apps' Usage in a couple of hours.
 The descriptions in [the installation section](FPS01/inst.md) will guide you through all the required steps.
-Should you encounter any problem, you can reach Fiori Apps' Usage team on the support Slack channel or ask us for a screen-sharing session.
+Should you encounter any problem, you can reach Fiori Apps' Usage team on the support Slack channel or ask the team for a screen-sharing session.

-### 8. Can I use my own roles instead of using the ones provided in Fiori Apps' Usage transport requests?
+### 8. Can I use my roles instead of the ones provided in Fiori Apps' Usage transport requests?

 Yes.
 [See how to create or extend an existing role](FPS01/extend-existing-role.md)